fofancy/spring-test-project/README.md

 and sends them to a backend.
 Bootstrap styles was atively used for html/css.
 Npm modules and webpack were used to load dependencies and build project.

-As RDBMS was used Oracle rdbms.

-Also what I'd like to add : validation and tests.

 <h2> How to launch </h2>